What is spanking

 - Make discipline tactics fair, and consider having discussions with your child about what that means to both of you

-- Young children do best with tactics such as being removed from a situation where they are acting inappropriately or being redirected to a different activity
+- Young children do best with tactics such as being removed from a situation where they are misbehaving or being redirected to a different activity

 - Older kids do well with experiencing natural consequences under safe circumstances